How to Enroll In a Nursing College near Winfield Missouri

 - Educating patients and their families

-Nurses with a higher degree may have more complex job duties and responsibilities.
-Nurse practitioners (NP), as an example, must hold a Master’s Degree and normally work more independently than their RN counterparts.
-They can administer primary or specialty care services, prescribe medications, and diagnose and treat common illnesses or injuries.
+Nurses with a more advanced degree may have more high level job duties and responsibilities.
+Nurse practitioners (NP), for example, must hold a Master’s Degree and often work more independently than their RN counterparts.
+They can provide primary or specialty care services, prescribe medications, and diagnose and treat common illnesses or injuries.

 Nursing Degrees Available

 There is more than one degree option available to become a registered nurse.
 And to become an RN, a student must attend an accredited school and program.
 A student can earn a qualifying degree in just 2 years, or continue on to attain a graduate degree for a total of six years.
 Following are some short summaries of the nursing degrees that are available in the Winfield MO area.

 - Associates.
 The Associate Degree in Nursing (ADN) is usually a 2 year program made available by community colleges.
 It readies graduates for an entry level position in nursing in medical centers including hospitals, clinics or nursing homes.
 Many employ the ADN as an entry into nursing and later earn a higher degree.

 - Bachelor’s.
 The Bachelor of Science in Nursing (BSN) provides more extensive training than the ADN.
 It is usually a 4 year program offered at colleges and universities.
 Licensed RNs may be eligible to complete an accelerated program based on their past training or degree and professional experience (RN to BSN).
 Those applying to the program may want to advance to a clinical or administrative position, or be more competitive in the job market.